- Reference Number: HEY841/2025

 Rehabilitation and preparing for discharge

 Rehabilitation is a key aspect to recovery for patients who have suffered Major Trauma and involvement from different professionals within the Major Trauma team will support patients during their hospital stay.
 The team meets on a daily basis Monday to Friday to discuss patients’ rehabilitation needs and plans necessary to help recovery.
-Physiotherapists and Occupational therapists are available to provide 7 day a week cover.

 Where possible patients will be discharged straight home however this may not always be possible as some patients may need more time to recover from their injuries.
 If this is the case the team will talk to the patient about further rehabilitation and where this is likely to be based on where they live and what their needs are.

 Rehabilitation will be planned with patients by staff involved in their care and will look at medical, physical, sensory and psychological needs.
-The team will complete their assessments and base treatment plans on the specific needs of each patient whilst in hospital as well as what they may require to support with planning for ongoing rehabilitation or discharge home (such as further inpatient or community rehabilitation, provision of equipment, a package of care to support at home)
+The team will complete their assessments and base treatment plans on the specific needs of each patient whilst in hospital as well as what they may require to support with planning for ongoing rehabilitation or discharge home (such as further inpatient or community rehabilitation, provision of equipment, or a package of care to support at home).

 If a patient’s local hospital is not Hull Royal Infirmary and further rehabilitation is required, support or equipment at home is needed or they have ongoing medical needs they may be transferred back to a more local hospital for this to be arranged.
 This is called repatriation.
 The teams in the local hospital will continue to help recovery and make plans for ongoing rehabilitation or discharge.